AntonioDantas/RKO/README.md

 ## File Parameters

 Users can choose two parameter settings: parameter tuning (option 0) and parameter control (option 1).
- - For parameter tuning, users must inform the static configuration of each parameter in the file ParametersOffline.txt.
+ - For parameter tuning, users must inform the static configuration of each parameter in ParametersOffline.txt.
- - For parameter control, users must inform a set of possible values for each parameter in the file ParametersOnline.txt.
+ - For parameter control, users must inform a set of possible values for each parameter in ParametersOnline.txt.
 We use the Q-Learning method to learn the best configuration for each metaheuristic during the search process.

 ## OpenMP

 The code was implemented to run in parallel using the OpenMP directive.
-In this setup, 9 threads are required for each execution.
+In this setup, nine threads are required for each run.
 When the selected option is k = 9, each thread executes a different metaheuristic.
-Conversely, if the selected option is k < 9, all threads execute the metaheuristic corresponding to k.
-The threads run independently, and information about the best solutions is shared among them through a solution pool.
+Conversely, if the chosen option is k < 9, all threads execute the metaheuristic corresponding to k.
+The threads run independently, and information about the best solutions is shared through a solution pool.